mananpatel06/Python-Mini-Projects/README.md

 # Python-Mini-Projects

-These projects are included in project folder.
+These projects are included in Projects folder.

 1) QR code generator.